-To learn more about why WordPress is the most widely distributed content management system technology in the world, go here:
+To learn more about why WordPress is the world’s most widely distributed content management system technology, go here:

 A Brief History Of Websites